Wally869/MovementAnimationCurve/README.md

 # MovementAnimationCurve
-Using AnimationCurves to easily create complex but smooth seemingly random movements in Unity
+Using AnimationCurves to easily create complex but smooth and seemingly random movements in Unity

 ![GameObjects moving according to Animation Curves](media/butterflies.gif)